 Can you be prescribed drugs?

-Medicine alone can not cure alcohol and drug addiction, but it might prove extremely powerful in reducing the signs of withdrawal and also the chance of relapse.
+Medicine alone can not cure alcohol and drug addiction, but it might prove extremely powerful in reducing drug and alcohol withdrawal symptoms and also the chance of relapse.
 Pharmacotherapy can decrease symptoms such as depression and stress, that encourage alcohol and drug usage.
 Buprenorphine and methadone function to lessen cravings and also withdrawal symptoms’ intensity, and naltrexone keeps opioids from affecting the brain like they usually do.
 Even though addiction is not cured by these medications; they help prepare someone for treatment and assessing what changes might help them maintain sobriety.
 Disulfiram (also referred to as Antabuse) creates adverse physical reactions when a person drinks alcohol, for example, nausea and facial redness.

 In order to prevent relapse, what are the changes you should make in your lifestyle?